What is Fast Switching?

 It was the initial Route caching service enabled on networking devices and was endorsed well by industry leaders due to its functionality of offloading the Route processor.
 It is actually a reactive cache-based IP forwarding mechanism i.e. the address lookup uses a route cache to find the IP next-hop, outgoing interface, and outbound layer-2 header.
 Destination addresses are stored in the high-speed cache (Fast Switching) to expedite forwarding.
 Routers offer better packet-transfer performance when it is enabled.

 When using Fast Switching, the first packet for a specific destination is forwarded to the route processor for a switching decision.
 When the processor completes its processing, it adds a forwarding entry for the destination to the fast cache.
-When the next packet for that specific destination enters device, the packet is forwarded using the information available in the fast cache without directly going to processor for routing decision.
+When the next packet for that specific destination enters the device, the packet is forwarded using the information available in the fast cache without directly going to the processor for routing decision.

-Below is “ip route-cache” interface configuration command to enable Fast Switching on a Router –
+Below is “IP route-cache” interface configuration command to enable Fast Switching on a Router –

 Below command will verify whether Fast Switching has been enabled on the specified interface (Fa0/0) –